 Review your renewal workflows, and find where your lease renewals are falling through the cracks.
 If you're not sure what's wrong, a property management consultant can offer expert advice to help you recognize the flaws in your workflow, then put solutions in place to fix it!

 Documenting your property management processes and using technology ensures you never miss an opportunity to process a renewal on time.
 Starting the conversation early with your resident gives everyone time to sign on for another year or find a new renter if your resident decides not to renew.

 - A reminder 90 days before the end of a lease term to get these conversations started

 - An alert to your resident about the end of their lease term and the opportunity to renew

 - A review of the lease, terms, and rental rate to ensure you're maximizing returns.

 Make sure your resident understands any changes that will take place with a new lease term.
 Offer incentives and provide excellent service throughout a resident's lease term to encourage them to renew!

 If that sounds like a lot of work—or you're not sure the most effective way to set lease renewal reminders—let a property management company consultant help!
 Relying on sticky notes or reminders programmed into your phone might not be the best way to stay on top of your lease renewal process.
-However, tracking your leasing process (and other areas of your property management processes) can help you retain renters and clients while boosting your income.
+However, tracking your leasing process (and other areas of your property management processes) with the latest technology can help you retain renters and clients and increase revenue.